COVID-19 support package for tenants and landlords

 - Tenants who can’t pay their rent in full because they are impacted by the recent COVID-19 outbreak can't be evicted between now and 11 September 2021.

 - Up to $1500 per tenancy will be available for landlords who agree to reduce rent for COVID-19 impacted tenants.

 On this page

-You’re eligible if your household income has been reduced by 25% or more because you, or a rent paying member of your household, have:
+You’re eligible for the restrictions on evictions if your household income was been reduced by 25% or more because you, or a rent paying member of your household:

 - either lost or had a reduction in income or employment due to coronavirus, or

 - had to stop working or reduce work hours due to coronavirus illness or carer responsibilities.

 A landlord or agent may terminate your lease in circumstances including:

 - the property is being used for illegal purposes

 - you've caused serious damage to the property or injury to the landlord, agent or neighbour